Porto at a glance

 - Important information

-Population 230,298 Languages Portuguese Currency Euro Visa Information No visa required for EU citizens
+Population 230,298 Languages Portuguese Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures